Msaghu/terraform-beginner-bootcamp-2023/README.md

 To automatically approbve the apply, we can provide the auto-approve flag eg.
 `terraform apply --auto-approve`

+### Terraform Destroy

+`terraform destroy`
+This destroys resources .
+You can also add the auto-aoorove flag to skip the approve part e.g
+`terraform destroy --auto-approve`

 ### Terraform Lock files

 `.terraform.lock.hcl`